 Nepeta is a reliable perennial, very hardy and tolerant of all conditions it returns reliably each year.
 Catmint produces clouds of soft blue and mauve in a garden and is a viable alternative to Lavender where the growing conditions are not suitable for Lavender.
 The fact that Nepeta is tolerant of most growing conditions including partial shade, dry and drought areas means it is useful for more difficult spots in the garden.

-There are some less common varieties flowering white and occasionally yellow, such as N.govaniana.
-To do well Lavender requires much drier conditions than Catmint, especially over winter.
-Lavender will struggle on heavier wet ground as a mediterranean plant it needs to be dry, well drained and sunny; contrast Catmint which will grow almost anywhere.
-Nepeta is native to a number of habitats and so is not fussy where it grows.
+There are some less common varieties of Catmint which have white and occasionally yellow flowers, such as N.govaniana.
+Cat mint will tolerate wetter conditions where Lavender will not; to thrive Lavender requires much drier conditions than Catmint, especially over winter.
+Lavender will struggle on heavier wet ground as a Mediterranean plant it needs to be dry, well drained and sunny; contrast Catmint which will grow almost anywhere.
+Nepeta is native to a number of habitats and so is less fussy where it grows.
 Catmint will grow in sun or partial shade and in both moist and dry soils.
-If you are looking for a similar colour scheme to Lavender, but conditions are too wet, Nepeta is a very good alternative.
+If you are looking for a similar colour scheme to Lavender, but conditions are too wet, Nepeta is a good alternative.
 It is also long flowering and sometimes produces a second flush of flowers.

-Nepeta is best cut back after flowering, and when doing so if you look carefully at the plant you will see newer growth which foliage has a fresh look contrasted against the tired older foliage.
+Nepeta is best cut back after flowering, and when doing so, if you look carefully at the plant you will see newer growth which foliage has a fresh look contrasted against the tired older foliage.
 I cut back just the old foliage, let the new growth through and this may also produce a small late flush of flowers, if the summer is good.

 The intensity of the blue fades after flowering and its worth shearing off the dead heads as it will often throw up some new flower shoots.
 Catmint is a very tough plant.
-A really easy garden plant which rewards year after year and minimal maintenance.
-It is worth noting that Nepeta is drought tolerant.
+An easy garden plant which rewards year after year, drought tolerant and requires minimal maintenance.